 We have no formal policy regarding attendance by our directors at annual stockholders meetings, although we encourage such attendance and anticipate most of our directors will attend these meetings.
-All of our directors except Dr. Komberg attended our 2015 annual meeting of stockholders.
+Mr. Yanai attended our 2018 annual meeting of stockholders.
+The other directors did not attend our annual meeting of stockholders.